epfl-ada/ada-2021-project-dataoverflow/README.md

     We would like to analyze which topics western public figures present when talking about China.
 We think that this is a good first-shot method to gain insight into possible answers to the main research question, as they provide our later analyses with context about the relationship between the west and China.
 A possible finding might for example be that in 2020, the most frequent topic regarding China is Covid-19.
 This would then provide context to an analysis between for example the view of different political parties.

 - How do these topics vary from time?

+   After extracting all the topics western press related China with, we want to build a graph showing how the topics about China changes through time.
+By doing so, we can have a clearer look about how topic changes through time and associate the topic with the big event happened during that time.

 - What are the attitudes of the Western people towards these topic?
 Have these attitudes ever changed?